• Skip to primary navigation

 How does the accounting and finance department affect the business?

-The marketing team may focus on generating the highest possible sales volume and may therefore focus on low prices.
+The marketing team may focus on generating the highest possible sales volume and may, therefore, focus on low prices.
 Meanwhile, the accounting and finance team brought other information, especially related to costs, including production costs.
 Then, the two teams formulate prices to meet sales and profits.

-In addition to providing information to other departments, the finance function can also impact other areas by advising on various financial matters.
-For example, the finance department might suggest ways to improve cash flow.
-Or, the department provides insight on how to prepare a budget, allocate a budget and maximize the budget, according to the context within each department.
+Or, the department provides insight on how to prepare a budget, allocate a budget, and maximize the budget according to the context within each department.
 Such suggestions are vital for a smooth operation.
-And in the end, it significantly contributes to other departments meeting budgets and business plans.
+In the end, it significantly contributes to other departments meeting budgets and business plans.

-Support business decisions
+Support business decisions on other departments

 As mentioned, finance and accounting departments provide financial information to make business decisions.
 The decisions may be related to the organization as a whole or specific to other departments.
 Examples are:

-Corporate action.
 Management needs relevant information when making decisions about expansion.
 For example, which is the right choice to grow a business?
 Should the company acquire, establish a subsidiary, add a new factory, or buy a new machine?
 Should the company focus on the current market or enter a new market?

 Then, post-campaign, the accounting and finance departments provided other valuable information.
 For example, the department provides sales and profit realized information to review whether the campaign was successful or not?